Skips (snack)

 Since early 2006, Skips have seen a 30% reduction in saturated fat and a 10% reduction in sodium and are made with 100% sunflower oil.
 Skips contain no artificial colours or flavourings.

-In 2012, the brand and KP Snacks was sold by United biscuits to German company Intersnack.
+In 2012, the brand and KP Snacks was sold by United Biscuits to German company Intersnack.

 In the Republic of Ireland, Skips are sold under the Tayto brand, which is also owned by Intersnack.

-Sponsorship and TV adverts
+Sponsorship and television adverts

 The children's theme has been extended in previous years with the sponsorship of Dragon's Fury, a popular attraction at Chessington World Of Adventures.

 Ex-EastEnders actress Daniela Denby-Ashe, who played Sarah Hills in the show and Janey Harper in My Family, appeared in a Skips advert as a teenager.
 Also in the 1980s, wrestler Giant Haystacks appeared in a TV advert for Skips, with the closing line "Dainty aren't they?".

 Action Biker, a mid-1980s budget computer game from Mastertronic, featured the Clumsy Colin character from the then-current Skips adverts, as well as KP Skips branding on the case artwork.

 Actor Craig Charles voiced a series of ads as an anthropomorphic tongue, meant to be the viewer's.
 The ads aired with the closing line "Stick a Skip on your tongue; it asked for it!"